NY state asks court not to let Trump forgo $454M bond during fraud case appeal

 Fan asked the appeals court to turn down Trump's request to hold off collection, without a bond, while he appeals.

 If the appeals court doesn't intervene, James can start taking steps March 25 toward enforcing the judgment.
-The attorney general, a Democrat, has said she will seek to seize some of Trump’s assets if he can’t pay.
+The attorney general has said she will seek to seize some of Trump’s assets if he can’t pay.

 Associated Press writers Michael R. Sisak and Jill Colvin contributed.